 For a cross jurisdictional response Santos will be responsible for ensuring adequate resources are provided to DoT as Control Agency, initially 11 personnel to fill roles in the DoT IMT or FOB (refer Section 4.2.3) and operational personnel to assist with those response strategies where DoT is the Lead IMT.
 Concurrently DoT will also provide two of their personnel to the Santos IMT as described in Table 4-5.
-Santos' CMT Liaison Officer and the Deputy Incident Controller are to attends the DoT Fremantle ICC as soon as possible after the formal request has been made by the SMPC.
+Santos' CMT Liaison Officer and the Deputy Incident Controller are to attend the DoT Fremantle ICC as soon as possible after the formal request has been made by the SMPC.
 It is an expectation that the remaining initial cohort will attend the DoT Fremantle ICC no later than 8am on the day following the request being formally made to Santos by the SMPC.
+Santos personnel designated to serve in DoT's FOB will arrive no later than 24 hours after receipt of formal request from the SMPC.